Subscriber churn

 How to calculate subscriber churn

 Subscriber churn is calculated by dividing the number of subscribers lost during a period by the number of subscribers at the start of that period.
+It uses the same formula as the broader churn rate metric:

 Churn Rate = (Lost Subscribers / Total Subscribers at Start) × 100